DiGa66/terraform-provider-croccloud/website/docs/r/route_table.md

 ## Import

-Route Tables can be imported using the route table `id`.
+Route tables can be imported using the route table `id`.
 For example, to import route table `rtb-12345678`, use this command:

 ```